1. Molecular characteristics of Boc-Oxyma:

 ① Using carboxylic acid as a substrate:

 The carboxylic acid coupling reaction promoted by Boc-Oxyma can efficiently construct key functional structures such as ester bonds, thioester bonds, and amide bonds.
-It exhibits universal activation ability for fatty, aromatic, long-chain, and amino acids.
+It exhibits universal activation ability for fatty acids, aromatics, long-chain compounds, and amino acids.
 Taking the phenylacetic acid model reaction as an example, the coupling efficiency with benzyl alcohol and benzylamine can reach more than 90%.
 The mechanism of action of Boc-Oxyma is to form an oxyanhydride active ester of carboxylic acid, followed by nucleophilic attack to complete the bonding process, as shown in Figure 3:

 ② Using hydroxamic acid as substrate: